BIGJRA/BIGJRA.github.io/rejuv.md

 path in our room again.
 Enter the three passwords (7896, 3135, 8187) in the machine, then head through the frozen prison to speak with Anju.

-To get an item, tell her the truth here, though this item doesn’t do anything unique for us yet.
+To get an item, tell her the truth here, though this item doesn't do anything unique for us yet.
 To do so, tell her the world is safe, Sheridan is safe, but Hiyoshi is destroyed.
-If you do answer truthfully, she will give you *Anju’s Pendant!*
+If you do answer truthfully, she will give you *Anju's Pendant!*

 ## Normality Badge